nguemechieu/stellarbot/README.md

 ## Description

-   - Stellarbot is a professional trading bot that allows you to execute commands on your network using the standard protocol on the Stellar network (https://stellar.expert/explorer/public/network-activity).
+   - Stellarbot is a professional trading bot for stellar Network digital ledger.Its allows you to execute trade  on your own stellar  network using the standard protocol on the Stellar ecosystem. (https://stellar.expert/explorer/public/network-activity).

+### Installation

+## Docker Image

+## Commands

+## Links